 In addition to our branded product candidates, we are focused on introducing generic product candidates to the dermatological drug market.
 In order to identify and exploit opportunities for generic drugs, we take advantage of the extensive experience of our executive management team in the development and commercialization of dermatology drug product candidates.
-Our generic pipeline includes a generic dermatological product candidate that is being developed in collaboration with Perrigo UK: ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea.
-A bioequivalence study for ivermectin cream, 1%, was initiated in June 2016.
+Our generic pipeline includes a generic dermatological product candidate that is being developed in collaboration with Perrigo UK: ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, and an additional generic product candidate being developed in collaboration with Perrigo UK that we refer to as Product Z. A bioequivalence study for ivermectin cream, 1%, was initiated in June 2016.
+We expect to file an ANDA submission for Product Z in the second half of 2017.